jkurthoconnor/language-specific-problems/crs120/lesson4/exer_easy2.md

 trip.predict_the_future
 ```

-Solution:  The code will return "You will " plus a string sampled from the `RoadTrip` class `choices` method.
-This is because `RoadTrip` class `choices` method overwrites the `Oracle` class method of the same name.
+Solution:  The code will return "You will " plus a string sampled from  `RoadTrip#choices` method.
+This is because `RoadTrip#choices` method overwrites the `Oracle` class method of the same name.
 The overwriting occurs because the method lookup path begins with the calling object's class, and goes no further if finds a method by the relevant name.
 But it _will not print_ this return value to the screen.

 3) How do you find where Ruby will look for a method when that method is called?
 How can you find an object's ancestors?
 ```ruby